0xsch1zo/celeris/README.md

 ```sh
 celeris edit <name>
 ```
-Edits the layout with this name:
+Opens the layout with this name in the $EDITOR(or you can set it to something else it in the main config).
 ```sh
 celeris remove <name/s>
 ```
-Removes one layout or more with listed names:
+Removes one or more layouts with supplied names:

 ### Custom template
 This template will be automatically written in by default to every layout created.